Kim2091/TSPANv2/README.md

 # TSPANv2
 TSPANv2 (Temporal SPAN) is a custom VSR architecture, and is a continuation of [TSPAN](https://github.com/Kim2091/TSPAN).
-This version focuses on improving the temporal component of the model.
-It supports PyTorch, ONNX, and TensorRT!
+This version focuses on improving the temporal component of the architecture.
+It provides a drastic improvement in overall temporal stability and quality!
+This arch has support for PyTorch, ONNX, and TensorRT.

 This is the inference and ONNX conversion code.
 To train a model, you'll want to use [traiNNer-redux](https://github.com/the-database/traiNNer-redux) with the TSPANv2 config and a video dataset (WIP!).
 For easier inference, try out [Vapourkit](https://github.com/Kim2091/vapourkit).
 To make a video dataset, try my other tool, [video destroyer](https://github.com/Kim2091/video-destroyer).